Texas A&M vs. New Mexico: Odds, spread, over/under - September 2

 Texas A&M vs. New Mexico: Odds, spread, over/under and other Vegas lines - September 2

-The No. 23 Texas A&M Aggies (0-0) square off against the New Mexico Lobos (0-0) on Saturday, September 2, 2023 at Kyle Field.
-The Aggies are heavy favorites in this one, with the line posted at 38.5 points.
-The over/under is set at 49 in the outing.
+The New Mexico Lobos (0-0) will look to upset the No. 23 Texas A&M Aggies (0-0) on Saturday, September 2, 2023 at Kyle Field.
+The Aggies are undoubtedly the favorites in this one, with the line sitting at 38.5 points.
+The over/under is 49 in the contest.

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Texas A&M vs. New Mexico matchup.
+You will find odds, spreads, over/unders and more across multiple sportsbooks for the Texas A&M vs. New Mexico matchup in this article.

 Texas A&M vs. New Mexico Game Info